CasparCG/casparcg.com/docs/guides/linux-headless.md

 The exact path of the configuration is not too important, but you need to make sure that everywhere references the same.
 For simplicity, we shall do so under `/opt/casparcg`.
 You are free to put it elsewhere or split it up like is possible on windows.

 1) Create a system user to run casparcg as
-  `sudo adduser casparcg --system --no-create-home`
+  `sudo adduser casparcg --system --home=/opt/casparcg`

 2) Create configuration directory
   `sudo mkdir /opt/casparcg && sudo chown casparcg /opt/casparcg`